Chapter 5: Stereochemistry

 ""

 Method I: The basic way is to determine the configuration of each chirality center.
-As shown below that the configuration for both chirality centres are right opposite between the structure A and B. So they are enantiomers.
+As shown below the configuration for both chirality centres are right opposite between the structure A and B. So they are enantiomers.

 ""